GCOM7140/group-project/README.md

 used to perform your analyses via email to both Prof. Boichuk and Prof. Maurer no later than April 22 at 3:00 pm.

-3. A presentation of no more than 15 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
+3. ~~A presentation of no more than 15 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
 Make sure your final presentation title gets added to the agenda by submitting it no later than April 16 at 12:30 pm.
 Invited guests, your peers, and your professors will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
 Submit your slide deck via email to both Prof.
-Boichuk and Prof. Maurer no later than April 22 at 3:00 pm.
+Boichuk and Prof. Maurer no later than April 22 at 3:00 pm.~~

 ## Grading Breakdown

-Your final grade for the project will be determined from both the report and your presentation.
-Certain elements of this grade will be consistent across both courses (Style & Grammar and Presentation Skills) while others may diverge.
-Your professors will independently review and evaluate your report and presentation, giving special attention to the portions of your analysis that relate to the content covered in their courses.
+Your final grade for the project will be determined based on ~~both~~ the report~~ and your presentation~~.
+Certain elements of this grade will be consistent across both courses (Style & Grammar~~ and Presentation Skills~~) while others may diverge.
+Your professors will independently review and evaluate your report~~ and presentation~~, giving special attention to the portions of your analysis that relate to the content covered in their courses.
 They will share their evaluations with each other and discuss discrepancies; hence, it is possible that groups may receive different grades for each class.
 While the grading categories will be the same for both courses, group performance in some categories may be stronger for analyses aligning with one course as compared to the other.

 The following table summarizes the breakdown of how final project grades will be
 determined:

 Grading Component          | Percentage of Total Grade|
 ---------------------------|:------------------------:|
-Decision-making principles |	15%                     |
+Decision-making principles |	~~15%~~ 20%             |
 Data                       |	15%                     |
 Methods                    |	25%                     |
-Action plan	               |  20%                     |
+Action plan	               |  ~~20%~~ 25%             |
-Report style & grammar     |	10%                     |
+Report style & grammar     |	~~10%~~ 15%             |
-Presentation skills        |	15%                     |
+~~Presentation skills~~    |	~~15%~~                 |

 ## Proposal Guidelines
 Your proposal should outline your plan for this group project and describe: